NHLStenden-CVDS/Twirre/index.md

 Twirre also encompasses a generic hardware architecture.
 Reference hardware for the current testing platform will also be detailed.
 Finally, a PCB design with components list is provided for a 'shield' for the Arduino DUE, which provides a cleaner way of connecting various sensors to the microcontroller.

-Twirre has been designed and developed by the Leeuwarden (the Netherlands)  - based [NHL Stenden University of Applied Sciences][nhlstenden-site]'s [Centre of Expertise in Computer Vision & Data Science][cvds-official-site].
+Twirre has been designed and developed by the Leeuwarden (the Netherlands)  - based [NHL Stenden University of Applied Sciences][nhlstenden-site]{:target="_blank"}'s [Centre of Expertise in Computer Vision & Data Science][cvds-official-site]{:target="_blank"}.
 The software is provided under MIT license, and can thus be used easily in both open-source and commercial projects.
 It is kindly requested to share any useful modifications and additions to Twirre software, for the benefit of all who are (planning to) use this software.

 # Contents